Educational Leadership AMP

 AMPEL students may take courses limited to those offered in the Core Curriculum of the Master’s program prior to the completion of the bachelor's, inclusive of:

-- EDLP 300: Leading Learning Organization (Fall) and any one or two of the following:
+- EDLP 300: Leading Learning Organization and any one or two of the following:

 - EDLP 320: Collaborative Consultation.

-In summary, AMPEL students are expected to take 6 credit hours of EDLP core coursework during their senior year, but may take an additional 3 credit hours, for a total of 9.
+In summary, AMPEL students are expected to take 6 credit hours of EDLP core coursework during their senior year, but may take a total of 9.
 A culminating total of 33 credit hours are needed to earn the Master’s.
 The remaining core courses will be taken after completion of the bachelor's degree.

 The EDLP program has a thesis option in which 6 credits of EDLP 391, Master's Thesis Research, replaces the equivalent number of elective course credits.
 The thesis option may replace the leadership portfolio at the completion of each student's degree program.
 A thesis is developed in collaboration with a supervising EDLP faculty member and adheres to policies and procedures of the Graduate College.
 Thesis research may only be pursued after the completion of the bachelor's degree and full-time graduate student status begins.